 Private delivery services cannot deliver items to P.O. boxes.
-You must use the U.S. Postal Service to mail any NUTION Item to an IRS P.O. box address.
+You must use the U.S. Postal Service to mail any AUTION item to an IRS P.O. box address.

 Reporting period.
-Forms 1098, 1099, and W-2G are used to report amounts received, paid, credited, canceled in the case of Form 1099-C, or contributions in the case of Form 1098-C, during the calendar year.
+Forms 1098, 1099, and W-2G are used to report amounts received, paid, credited, donated, or canceled in the case of Form 1099-C during the calendar year.
 Forms 5498, 5498-ESA, and 5498-SA are used to report amounts contributed and the fair market value of an account for the calendar year.